nathanshim12345/NathanS_BlueStampPortfolio/index.md

 After graphing the roll and pitch properly, I decided to find thresholds for only the pitch, which is the up and down motion.
 For one exercise such as the wrist rotation, the pitch and roll goes up and down, but for an exercise like wrist flexing, the roll doesn't change and only the pitch goes up and down.
 For now, I decided to only find the pitch thresholds to be simple.
 I set the high pitch threshold at 20 degrees, and the low pitch threshold at -38 degrees.
 However, a wrist rotation or a flex motion too slow doesn't have much affect.
 So, I millis function and variables in order to start a timer when the pitch value hit the high threshold (refer to Milestone 2 Threshold and Counter Code, Appendix).
 If the time that is spent getting to the lower threshold from the higher threshold is greater than 1.75 seconds, that specific rotation won't count towards a repition.

 I wanted a way to keep track of each repition that went above 20 deg and below -38 deg in the span of 1.75 seconds.
 So, in the code, I made a repCount variable to count how many reps of the wrist rotation or flex that I had done.
-The repCount starts at 0 and every rep, the count is increased by 1 untill 10.
+The repCount starts at 0 and every rep, the count is increased by 1 until 10.
 Then, I also added a set count.
 I used a setCount variable to keep track of sets.
 If the repCount hit 10, the repCount would be set back to 0, and the setCount would go up by one.
 After 3 sets, the setCount would be set back to 0, and the exercise would be complete.

 Since measuring data or finding thresholds while the wrist was unstable or moving too much was not reliable, I added a calibration system to the wrist rehab monitor.
 I wanted the pitch to be relatively close to 0 when starting the exercises, so I put the calibration range to -2 to 2 degrees.
 If the wrist was in this position for pitch, I considered it safe enough to start exercising.
 I also put a time requierment of 3 seconds.
 The pitch data had to be at -2 to 2 for at least 3 seconds before the calibration process was complete.
 While it wasn't calibrated, the serial monitor prints out "Calibrating...", and when after the 3 seconds of calibration, the serial monitor starts printing the repCount and setCounts.